-- XX was not referred to a Urology Cancer Nurse Specialist (CNS) to support and discuss treatment options.
-Their phone number was not made available to the patient. - The review team have established that a CNS was available but there is no record of XX being referred to this support service. - Dr.1 provided uni-professional care despite multi-disciplinary input.
-This left the patients unsupported especially as their disease progressed. - There was no oncology referral. - The MDM is not funded to provide appropriate tracking and focus only on 31 and 62 day targets.
-This combined with the absence of a Urology Cancer Nurse Specialist represents a major risk.
-There was no effective fail-safe mechanism. - Use of bicalutamide was known to the MDM and was challenged.
-It was not minuted or escalated.
-This practice was also known externally within Oncology.
+6.0 FINDINGS • The Review team note that following discussion with XX he was unaware that his care given was at variance with regionally recommended best practice. • There was no evidence of informed consent to this alternative care pathway. • Bicalutamide (50mgs is currently only indicated as a preliminary anti-flare agent and is only prescribed before definitive hormonal (LHRH) analogue) treatment. • In this case XX stopped the bicalutamide as they "didn't agree with his stomach". • The patient and family were left unsupported.
+Contr ibutory factors • XX was not referred to a Urology Cancer Nurse Specialist (CNS) to support and discuss treatment options.
+Their phone number was not made available the patient. • The review team have established that a CNS was available but there is r record of XX being referred to this support service. • Dr.1 provided uni-professional care despite multi-disciplinary input.
+This let the patients unsupported especially as their disease progressed. • There was no oncology referral. • The MDM is not funded to provide appropriate tracking and focus only on 3 and 62 day targets.
+This combined with the absence of a Urology Cance Nurse Specialist represents a major risk.
+There was no effective fail-sa mechanism. • Use of bicalutamide was known to the MDM and was challenged.
+It was n minuted or escalated.
+This practice was also known externally within Oncolog 7.0 CONCLUSIONS ndard pathway for this man was followed up to and including the first MDM

-7.0 CONCLUSIONS